 Bobotie is a traditional South African curry bake, similar to a meatloaf but baked in a savoury egg custard.
-It has a mild slightly fruity taste and is normally served with a side dish of yellow rice and raisins.
-Bobotie is quick and easy to prepare and is the perfect dish to serve when you are looking for something different to make for dinner.
+It has a mild, slightly fruity taste and is normally served with a side dish of yellow rice and raisins.
+Bobotie is quick and easy to prepare and is the perfect dish to serve when need for something different to make for dinner.

 What is Bobotie?

 Bobotie (pronounced ba-boor-ti ) is a traditional South African dish, with a mild fruity curry flavour.
-It is made by frying a mixture of pork and beef mince with onions and a variety of spices before stirring in a few sultanas and almonds.
+It is made by frying a mixture of pork and beef mince with onions and spices, before stirring in a few sultanas and almonds.
 Then the bobotie is placed into the oven to bake.
-Halfway through the baking time, a mixture of beaten eggs and milk is poured over the dish and it is returned to the oven until it has set.
+Halfway through the baking time, a mixture of beaten eggs and milk is poured over the dish before returning it to the oven until it has set.

 Traditionally, bobotie as made by the Cape Malay community in southern Africa, contains chopped dried apricots.
 I find this makes the bobotie too sweet and for this reason, I substitute the apricots with grated carrots.